Revenge: Social psychology

 is an inference, regardless of whether the individuals making the inference are the harmdoers themselves, the injured parties, or outsiders.
 Because revenge is an inference, various individuals can disagree on whether the same action is revenge or not."

 Belief in the just-world fallacy is also associated with revenge: in particular, having strong experiences or challenges against, can increase distress and motivate individuals to seek revenge, as a means of justice restoration.

 A growing body of research reveals that a vengeful disposition is correlated to adverse health outcomes: strong desires for revenge and greater willingness to act on these desires have been correlated with post-traumatic stress disorder symptoms and psychiatric morbidity.

+James Kimmel, Jr., a lecturer in psychiatry at the Yale School of Medicine and founder of the Yale Collaborative for Motive Control Studies, has argued that revenge operates as a behavioral addiction, with neuroimaging studies showing that revenge desires activate the same neural pleasure and reward circuitry associated with substance use disorders.
+According to this model, revenge cravings can become compulsive and uncontrollable despite negative consequences, paralleling the progression from casual drug use to addiction.

 Proverbs

 The popular expression "revenge is a dish best served cold" suggests that revenge is more satisfying if enacted when unexpected or long-feared, inverting traditional civilized revulsion toward "cold-blooded" violence.

 The idea's origin is obscure.
 The French diplomat Charles Maurice de Talleyrand-Périgord (1754–1838) has been credited with the saying, "La vengeance est un met que l'on doit manger froid" ["Revenge is a dish that must be eaten cold"], albeit without supporting detail.
 The concept has been in the English language at least since the 1846 translation of the 1845 French novel Mathilde by Joseph Marie Eugène Sue: "la vengeance se mange très bien froide", there italicized as if quoting a proverbial saying, and translated "revenge is very good eaten cold".
 The phrase has been wrongly credited to the novel Les Liaisons dangereuses (1782).

 The phrase has also been credited to the Pashtuns of Afghanistan.

 Earlier speakers of English might use the set phrase "with a wanion" rather than the more modern standard "with a vengeance" to express intensity.

 A Japanese proverb states, "If you want revenge, then dig two graves".
 While this reference is frequently misunderstood by Western audiences, the Japanese reader understands that this proverb means that enactors of revenge must be more dedicated to killing their enemy than to surviving the ordeal themselves.